 4. Learn to Recognize and Challenge Patterns of Bias

-A valuable skill in EDI work is learning how to recognize and challenge patterns of discrimination in the office.
+A valuable skill in DEI work is learning how to recognize and challenge patterns of discrimination in the office.
 Sometimes discrimination is obvious, like when a manager uses a clearly offensive term.
 And sometimes discrimination is less obvious, like a pattern of racialized colleagues being interrupted in meetings.

 Developing equity literacy means having the awareness to notice when a pattern of discriminatory behaviour becomes an unseen norm within the company.
 This means being aware of identity bias in formal (i.e. hiring, promotion, performance reviews) and informal (i.e. meetings, social events, inter-office communication) practices.